bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

 [X] Level Config should support events that introduce new enemies --> next milestone

 UNPLANNED BUGFIXES
-[ ] Somehow I got stuck in both an aim and crouch state together, and couldn't get out.
+[+] Somehow I got stuck in both an aim and crouch state together, and couldn't get out.
 I cleared crouch somehow, not sure how, but not aim.
     - unknown steps to reproduce.
 I was trying to get scroll-wheel weapon switching to work at the time.
+    - cannot reproduce
 [?]
 Somehow melee enemy triggered EnemyBehavior.ReloadCancelled, got a null pointer on weapon, (because it takes a firearm), and then froze
         indefinitely.
 I'm not sure how that was a result, or how it happened in the first place
     - unknown steps to reproduce